affinda/self-hosted/README.md

 ```
 aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin 332187135683.dkr.ecr.ap-southeast-2.amazonaws.com
 ```
+4. It is good practice to update the `DJANGO_SECRET_KEY` environment variable wherever it appears in `docker-compose.yml`.
+We recommend using https://djecrety.ir/ to create a new key.
-3. Add the [docker compose](docker-compose.yml) file to your the home directory on the server.
+5. Add the [docker compose](docker-compose.yml) file to your the home directory on the server.
 This could also be achieved by cloning this repostory with `git clone git@github.com:affinda/self-hosted.git`
-4. Run `docker compose pull` and `docker compose up` to pull the containers and start the service.
+6. Run `docker compose pull` and `docker compose up` to pull the containers and start the service.
-5. Note that the first time it runs it will take approximately 5 minutes to complete initial database migrations.
+7. Note that the first time it runs it will take approximately 5 minutes to complete initial database migrations.
-6. You should now be able to access the admin login page at the IP address of the service.
+8. You should now be able to access the admin login page at the IP address of the service.

 ### Elastic Container Service (ECS)